marcelladane/NF_nextflow_pipeline/README.md

 ✅ Data loading and validation
 ✅ Platform detection (Illumina vs Nanopore)
 ✅ Git-friendly data management
+✅ FastQC quality control
+✅ MultiQC reporting
-✅ FastQC quality control (with demonstration outputs + containerization strategy) ✅ MultiQC reporting (with demonstration outputs + containerization strategy) Read trimming (Illumina) - Next: demonstration implementation Genome assembly (SPAdes/Flye) - Next: demonstration implementation AMR annotation (RGI) - Next: demonstration implementation Comparative analysis - Next: demonstration implementation
+✅ Read trimming (Illumina)
+✅ Genome assembly (SPAdes/Flye) - See notes on issues and workarounds Abricate - Next: demonstration implementation Comparative analysis - Next: demonstration implementation

+## Issues and workarounds
+- Flye failure:
+    - Nanopore file is a 120MB file, that is more than my laptop can handle.
+So my first approach was to create a script to fractionate the original file.
+    - The second step tried was to setup a sequencial processing.
+So Flye would not start before Spades was done running.
+That also still failed.
+    - So for the last step I need to add a troubleshooting in case a file doesnt exist to proceed without it.
+Because I cannot run this tool on my laptop.
+That will need to be tested and optimized on the cloud.
+- To have a full DB to run Abricade my laptop would not have computer power enough.
+For testing purposes, I use a mock DB made with help of AI.
+Therefore the results are not correct, only for demonstration purposes.

 Repository Structure
 fohm-amr-pipeline/